AlekseyBerov/civetweb-docker/README.md

 ./run_civet.sh
 ```

-Port 8080 will be exposed on all interfaces\n
+Port 8080 will be exposed on all interfaces

 This should work:
 ```
 curl localhost:8080